kalivtrope/kresat/README.md

 Elapsed time: 0.0062579
 ```

-Note that in this case, the solver translates the variable names
+Note that in this case the solver translates the variable names
 back to their original names and outputs them in lexicographical ordering.

 For more details on the possible options please consult the help: